thepugmaker/lwjgl3/README.md

 ## LWJGL - Lightweight Java Game Library 3

+(I did not mean to fork LWJGL but let this open in case someone needs a extremely old version ofLWJGL)

 LWJGL (https://www.lwjgl.org) is a Java library that enables cross-platform access to popular native APIs useful in the development of graphics (OpenGL/Vulkan), audio (OpenAL) and parallel computing (OpenCL) applications.